nikhita/nikhita.github.io/about.md

 ---
 layout: page
 title: About Me
-description: Nikhita Raghunath is an undergrad who is extremely passionate about software development, distributed systems and open source.
+description: Nikhita Raghunath is a software developer who loves distributed systems and open source.
 permalink: /about/
 ---
 <br>

+Hey there!
+I am Nikhita Raghunath and I dabble in distributed systems and open source.

+I am a core contributor to [Kubernetes](https://kubernetes.io/).
-I am Nikhita Raghunath, an undergraduate from VJTI, Mumbai.
-I am an intern at [Red Hat](https://www.redhat.com/en) and work on the extensibility of [Kubernetes](https://kubernetes.io/).
-Previously, I was a Google Summer of Code (2017) student for the Cloud Native Computing Foundation (CNCF) and also worked on Kubernetes.
+Previously, I was an intern at [Red Hat](https://www.redhat.com/en) and worked on the extensibility of the Kubernetes API.
+I was also a Google Summer of Code (2017) student for the Cloud Native Computing Foundation (CNCF) and worked on Kubernetes.
 You can know more about my GSoC work [here](https://github.com/nikhita/gsoc-meta-k8s).

-I am interested in backend applications, distributed systems and Linux.
-I like programming in Go, C++, C and Python.
-I also like to give talks at conferences and speak about my work.

-This blog is used not only to catalogue projects that I embark on but also to serve as an outlet for my more long-form thoughts on software engineering as both a discipline and an industry.

-Feel free to reach out to me at these places.
+Now, I volunteer as a [GSoC Organization Admin](https://github.com/cncf/soc#organization-admins) for CNCF and help run the program for them.

+You can find me at these places but the most reliable way to reach me is to send an email.
+Please note that due to the large influx of email, it might take 2-3 business days for me to reply back.

 <div align="center">
 <p>